mehwaffle10/Waffle_Balance/README.md

 - Heavily reduced air friction
 - Cost 100 wood instead of 150 so you can use spawn mats to buy them

-Fall Damage
-- TDM fall damage (takes 1.3x longer falls)

-Map Ceiling
-- Blobs no longer collide with the ceiling on non-cave maps (no blocks at the top of the map)
-- Lightened the sky above the top of the map a bit to improve visibility

 Explosives
 - Ignore no build zones, allowing them to destroy backwall in the flag room and behind shops